Pulan Visaranai: Plot

-Dharma is an auto driver who kidnaps young women and is on the payroll of a powerful politician named RR.
+Dharma is an auto driver who kidnaps young women and is on the payroll of a powerful politician named R.R.
 He kidnaps a girl from Chennai Central railway station.
-R K Mahendra and Dharma go to RR's house, and Mahendra tells R.R. about his plans of opening a hospital in Chennai.
-He tells him that a person named Salem Cheenathana Chettiar who is obstructing the plans.
-Later a hired thug murders Cheenathana's daughter.
-R.K.
+R K Mahendra and Dharma go to R.R.'s house, and Mahendra tells R.R. about his plans of opening a hospital in Chennai.
+He tells him that a person named Salem Cheenathana Chettiar is obstructing the plans.
+A hired goon murders Cheenathana's daughter.
 Mahendra opens the hospital, and Dharma threatens the photographer capturing the event.
-R.R.then tries to rape the girl Dharma had kidnapped.
-Dharma later murders her when she resists, and then her body is buried in the house with concrete.
+R.R. then tries to rape the girl Dharma had kidnapped.
+Dharma later murders her when she resists, and her body is buried in the house with concrete.

-"Honest" Raj, a DCP investigating the murder of an MLA who voted to opposite party candidate in Rajya Sabha elections, zeroes in on RR but is suspended by his higher-ups due to political pressure.
+"Honest" Raj, a DCP investigating the murder of an MLA who voted for the opposite party candidate in Rajya Sabha elections, zeroes in on R.R. but is suspended by his higher-ups due to political pressure.
 A few years later, he is brought back when Governor's rule is established and is given charge of the investigation into the disappearance of a man whose sister had earlier disappeared.
 The wife of the disappeared man has been repeatedly petitioning the court after her husband went missing in the police station.

 He then proceeds to investigate the case.
-The wife of the disappeared man claims that her husband went to the police station to enquire about his sister's disappearance.
+The wife of the disappeared man claims that her husband went to the police station to inquire about his sister's disappearance.
 He had leaked the info to Junior Vikatan.
-So the inspector is furious and beats him, and Dharma beats him and sends him in an ambulance.
+The inspector is furious and beats him, and Dharma beats him and sends him in an ambulance.

 Honest Raj tries to investigate Dharma, but he manages to slip away.
 Honest Raj manages to find a skeleton inside Dharma's house.
 Meanwhile, a mysterious lady telephones Police Department, asking for Honest Raj.
-Honest Raj manages to trace this lady, and she tells that the disappeared women were a doctor in training in Bombay.
+Honest Raj manages to trace this lady, and she tells that the disappeared women were doctors in training in Bombay.
 There she found that the hospital was stealing kidneys from patients.
 Honest Raj manages to find the henchmen of Dharma with the help of the mysterious lady.

-Dharma, meanwhile, fakes his death and comes to Minister RR's house.
-RR and his wife are murdered by his servant when he planned to turn approver.
-Dharma is shocked, and Honest Raj manages to fight and hit Dharma severely.
+Dharma, meanwhile, fakes his death and comes to R.R.'s house.
+R.R. and his wife are murdered by his servant when he planned to turn approver.
+Dharma is shocked, and Honest Raj manages to fight and injure Dharma severely.
 Dharma is admitted to the hospital, and the doctor tries to kill him.
-Honest Raj gets the information that R K Mahendra is behind this, and his hospital is used to steal the kidneys of patients from the doctor.
+Honest Raj gets the information that Mahendra is behind this, and his hospital is used to steal the kidneys of patients from the doctor.

-He travels to Bombay and manages to infiltrate inside the hospital to gather evidence against R.K.
-Mahendra.
-His daughter is kidnapped, and Honest Raj is forced to fight and kill R.K.
-Mahendra when his daughter is murdered.
+He travels to Bombay and manages to infiltrate the hospital to gather evidence against Mahendra.
+His daughter is kidnapped, and Honest Raj is forced to fight and kill Mahendra when his daughter is murdered.
 He manages to bring back the missing man, albeit at the cost of losing his daughter.